 - Valentine's Day Sprinkles: I love Jimmies in cookies, but nonpareils also work great, and for these cookies I like to press these sprinkle hearts on top.
 They look so cute!!

-Add Egg and Extract: Add the egg and mix until incorporated.
-Then mix in the mint extract until combined.
+5. Add Egg and Extract: Add the egg and vanilla and mix until incorporated.

-Add Flour: Add the flour mixture and mix on low speed until just combined.
+6. Mix in Cocoa Flour: Add the cocoa and flour mixture and mix on low speed until just combined.
 Do not over mix the dough or it can get tough.
 You want to mix only until just combined.
 It should be very thick and fudgy.

 - Make sure all your ingredients are at room temperature.